PennyLaneAI/pennylane/doc/introduction/mid_circuit_measurements.rst

     >>> qnode_conditional_op_on_zero(*pars)
     tensor([0.88660045, 0.11339955], requires_grad=True)

-For more examples, refer to the :func:`~.pennylane.cond` documentation and `How to create dynamic circuits with mid-circuit measurements
+For more examples, refer to the :func:`~.cond` documentation and the `how-to on creating dynamic circuits with mid-circuit measurements
 <https://pennylane.ai/qml/demos/tutorial_how_to_create_dynamic_mcm_circuits/>`__.

 .. _mid_circuit_measurements_statistics: